 - Barrel lengths of 28, 30 and 32 inches are available.

-- Wood quality is good, with a deep pistol grip, neat chequering, and no palm swell.
+- This is good, with a deep pistol grip, neat chequering, and no palm swell.

 - A Schnabel-style fore end is fitted, and both stock and fore-end are oil finished.